kindredresearch/SenseAct/README.md

 - [Create-Mover](https://github.com/kindredresearch/SenseAct/blob/master/senseact/envs/create2/create2_mover_env.py)
 - [Create-Docker](https://github.com/kindredresearch/SenseAct/blob/master/senseact/envs/create2/create2_docker_env.py)

-Mahmood et al. (2018b) provides extensive results comparing multiple reinforcement learning algorithms on these tasks.
+Mahmood et al. (2018b) provide extensive results comparing multiple reinforcement learning algorithms on the above tasks, and Mahmood et al. show the effect of different task-setup elements in learning.
 Their results can be reproduced by using this repository (see [documentation](docs/) for more information).

 # Installation